 God is a great healer.
 This is seen in His name YAHWEH ROPHE

-Everything we do has consequences.
+But everything we do has consequences.
+We have not lost our capacity to sin, but we are free not to sin.
 There is a consequence engine at work in the universe.

 “Comfort, yes, comfort My people!”

 “Speak comfort to Jerusalem, and cry out to her,